z1dev/zkanji/README.md

 correctly, zkanji should compile out of the box.
 (You might need to modify the file called zkanji.vcxproj.user, to change the path to Qt)

-Instructions for other OSes will be added later as I figured them out.
+Instructions for other OSes will be added later as I figure them out.

-If the compilation was successful, you must make sure the Qt static libraries are in place, to be able to run zkanji.
-(DLLs next to the executable on Windows, the .so files at their default location on Linux.)

 ---